bosun-monitor/bosun/docs/usage.md

 * **Force Close**: Like close, but does not require alert to be in a normal state.
 In a few circumstances an alert can be "open" and "active" at the same time.
 This can occur when a host is decomissioned and an alert has ignoreUnknown set, for example.
 This may help to clear some of those "stuck" alerts.
 * **Purge**: Will delete an active alert and ALL history for that alert key.
 Should only be used when you absolutely want to forget all data about a host, like when shutting it down.
 Like forget, but does not require an alert to be unknown.
 * **History**: View a timeline of history for the selected alert instances.
+* **Note**: Attach a note to an incident.
+This has no impact on the behavior of the alert and is purely for communication.

 ## Incident Filters